Skip to main content

 When attaching to a NetSuite record where the recipient's email address is not found on the record being attached to, NetSuite would normally not allow the email to attach.

-• ExtendSync works around this limitation by attaching the email with the current entity Name as the recipient and replacing the email address with the actual email address of the recipient from the sent email.
+• Recipient Email β†’ Replace the email address with the actual email address of the recipient from the sent email.

-Below is a way to visualize this in NetSuite.
-If you open a customer record and then compose a new email you will see that the recipient list is restricted only to those contacts of the company. Β The Netsuite API enforces this same rule and therefore the email attached by ExtendSync would fail.
+The Netsuite API enforces this same rule and therefore the email attached by ExtendSync would fail.
 In order to ensure that ExtendSync attaches the email successfully the App sets the entity to that of the record it's being attached to.
 Since the NetSuite API does allow an override of the actual email address the App does send over the proper email.

-When attaching to a NetSuite record where the sender's email address is not found on the record being attached to NetSuite would normally not allow the email to attach.
-ExtendSync works around this limitation by attaching the email with the current entity Name as the sender replacing the email address with the actual email address of the sender.
+When attaching to a NetSuite record where the sender's email address is not found on the record being attached to, NetSuite would normally not allow the email to attach.

 Because emails on Autopilot are attached via a background process ExtendSync may not always have access to the same email details as if the user were manually attaching an email.
-The attach behavior varies depending on the record type the email was attached to.

 πŸ‘€ We highly recommend that you customize your view settings as per below, The email address of the sender and recipient should be used for the best visibility as to the sender and recipient.